Fire Rules & Information

-When a Total-Fire Ban is declared, or a danger period is issued, these are the fire areas, including the council areas that RealFM covers parts of:
+When a Total-Fire Ban is declared, or a danger period is issued, these are the fire areas, including the council areas that 2MG covers parts of:

-Lower Central West Plains - Bland; Dubbo Regional; Forbes; Lachlan; Narromine; Parkes; Temora; Weddin
+Lower Central West Plains Bland; Dubbo; Forbes; Lachlan; Narromine; Parkes; Temora; Weddin; Wellington

 Major Fire Updates

 During times of major incident activity, such as during bush and grass fires where there is a threat to the community, updates are posted HERE.

 Fires Near Me